google/mesop/docs/api/config.md

 ### MESOP_APP_BASE_PATH

 This is the base path used to resolve other paths, particularly for serving static files.
+Must be an absolute path.
 This is rarely needed because the default of using the current working directory is usually sufficient.

 ## Usage Examples